aabbtree77/twinpeekz/README.md

 ## Nim?!
 Part I

-If anything GC-based is not that good for 3D, consider Nim:
+If anything GC-based is not that good for 3D, consider [Nim](https://news.ycombinator.com/item?id=36955806):

-* Nim is a better C/C++.

-* const, let, var, array vs ref, sequence is just how my brain works.
+* Imagine C++ with std::unique_ptr and std::vector, in a much better syntax, with proper modules instead of header files.

+* Nim does not have Rust's sum types, but unlike Rust and Zig, and like [D](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org), Nim has function overloading and full UFCS, which are equally great.

 * A lot of guidance in the docs and on the forum: [ref object vs object](https://forum.nim-lang.org/t/1207), [new](https://forum.nim-lang.org/t/3870), [new vs init](https://forum.nim-lang.org/t/9021)...

-* Nims still lacks wider adoption, just like D ([Dlang](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org)).

-* I would not write concurrency-heavy codes in Nim.
-Nor would I use C++/Rust for that.
+* Two cons.
+Lack of massive adoption, just like D. Also, this whole static non-GC universalism is not as good in concurrency as more specialized ecosystems of [Go](https://github.com/uber-go/cff), Scala, F#, Erlang...

 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust.
 [Status crypto wallet]((https://our.status.im/status-desktop-why-and-what/)) is replacing Go with Nim, but there are a lot of pros and cons to that and Rust is always looming there: [1](https://forum.vac.dev/t/the-cost-of-multiple-waku-implementations/228), [2](https://docs.google.com/spreadsheets/d/1JCrYrEWtdAyjOoWiW13D3y-jwM4zUShN9OSUDd4Xu9Q/edit?pli=1&gid=1396213675#gid=1396213675), [3](https://forum.vac.dev/t/how-to-sunset-go-waku/308)...
 [Andre von Houck](https://github.com/treeform) codes everything in Nim.
-He has [nearly solved](https://github.com/treeform/fidget) the problem of having to write HTML/CSS manually, but his project seems to be abandoned.
+He has [nearly solved](https://github.com/treeform/fidget) the problem of having to write HTML/CSS manually.

 ## Nim?!
 Part II